Pedro Américo: Plagiarism accusations

 Américo was twice accused of plagiarism, in the works Batalha do Avaí and Independência ou Morte!
 The first, said to be copied from Giovanni Fattori's painting on the Battle of Montebello, and the second, from Ernest Meissonier's work on the Battle of Friedland.
 The issue caused controversy at the time.
 If there was imitation, its intentionality has never been proven, and if there are similar elements between the paintings, this is most likely due to the habit, common to all academic artists, of replicating or varying formal stereotyped models widely used within the visual repertoire of the academic style.
 About Independência ou Morte!, according to Pedro Américo, he only got to know the other work a year after he had finished his.
 Américo himself preferred to expose the problem in his Discourse on Plagiarism, where he defended the idea that what matters most in art is not the invention of new forms, but their constant improvement.
 In fact, the entire academic system was largely based on the authority of consecrated masters and on the perpetuation, both imitative and creative, of the foundations they left behind; the concept of plagiarism was just beginning to be articulated in the way it is known today.

 Charge of the French Cuirassiers at Friedland (1875), by Meissonier.

 Independência ou Morte!
 (1888), by Pedro Américo.

 Decorations and homages

-While still alive, Pedro Américo received the honors of Historical Painter from the Imperial Chamber; Officer, Grand Dignitary and Commander of the Imperial Order of the Rose; Grand Knight of the Order of the Holy Sepulcher and was decorated by king William I. He was a member of several European academies.
+While still alive, Pedro Américo received the honors of Historical Painter from the Imperial Chamber; Officer, Grand Dignitary and Commander of the Imperial Order of the Rose; Grand Knight of the Order of the Holy Sepulcher and was decorated by king William I of Prussia.
+He was a member of several European academies.
 He is the patron of chair number 24 of the Academy of Letters of Paraíba.
 His painting Fala do Trono was printed on a Telebrás system phone card.
 He gives his name to a square in João Pessoa and has a bust in his honor in via Maggio in Florence.
 In his hometown there is a street named after him and the house where he was born today is as a museum in his memory.
 The cover art of the album As Days Get Dark by Arab Strap features one of his paintings.